 Bishop Kate has been appointed Administrator of the Diocese with full authority, with Bishop Jeremy and Archdeacons Braden Short, Lionel Snell, Kathy Barrett-Lennard, Onesimo Yugusuk and Mandy Herriman assisting in the task.
 I know that you will support Bishop Kate and the leadership team.

 Cheryl and I remain grateful to you for your prayers for us and the family in this challenging time for us all.

 You remain in our constant prayers and thoughts as we seek to be faithful to the Christ who is our strength and hope.

 This letter originally appeared on the website of the Anglican Church in Perth.

 The Royal Commission continues with public hearings into the response to children with problematic or harmful sexual behaviours in schools.
-The hearing will commence on 20 October 2016 at the Royal Commission hearing rooms in Sydney.

 If you or someone you know wants to report abuse, please call the Royal Commission into Institutional Responses to Child Abuse on 1800 099 340.

 Some prayer points to help